Multilinear Common Component Analysis via Kronecker Product Representation: Introduction

-In this paper, we extend CCA to tensor data analysis, and propose \textit{multilinear common component analysis} (MCCA).
-MCCA discovers the common structure from multiple datasets of tensor data without losing information of every datasets as possible.
-To identify the common structure, we estimate the common basis constructed by linear combinations of original variables.
-For estimating the common basis, we develop a new algorithm that can estimate the basis faster and more accurate than an estimation algorithm of CCA.
-When we develop the estimation algorithm, two issues need to be discussed.
-One is the convergence property of the algorithm.
+In this paper, we extend CCA to tensor data analysis, proposing \textit{multilinear common component analysis} (MCCA).
+MCCA discovers the common structure of multiple datasets of tensor data while losing as little of the information of the datasets as possible.
+To identify the common structure, we estimate a common basis constructed as linear combinations of the original variables.
+For estimating the common basis, we develop a new estimation algorithm based on the idea of CCA.
+In developing the estimation algorithm, two issues must be addressed.
+One is the convergence properties of the algorithm.
 The other is its computational cost.
-To find out the convergence property, we guarantee that our proposed algorithm converges the mode-wise global optimum under some conditions.
-In order to analyze the computational efficacy, we calculate the computational cost of our proposed algorithm and compare it with the computational cost of MPCA.
+To determine the convergence properties, we investigated first the relationship between the initial values of the parameters and global optimal solution and then the monotonic convergence of the estimation algorithm.
+These analyses revealed that our proposed algorithm guarantees convergence of the mode-wise global optimal solution under some conditions.
+To analyze the computational efficacy, we calculate the computational cost of our proposed algorithm and compare it with the computational cost of MPCA.

 The rest of the paper is organized as follows.
 In Section 2, we review the formulation and the minimization problem of CCA.
-In Section 3, we formulate the MCCA model by constructing the covariance matrices of tensor data based on Kronecker product representation.
-Then, we develop the estimation algorithm for MCCA in Section 4.
-In Section 5, we provide the theoretical property for our proposed algorithm and analyze the computational cost.
-The efficacy of the MCCA is demonstrated by experimental analysis in Section 6.
+In Section 3, we formulate the MCCA model by constructing the covariance matrices of tensor data, based on a Kronecker product representation.
+Then, we formulate the estimation algorithm for MCCA in Section 4.
+In Section 5, we present the theoretical properties for our proposed algorithm and analyze the computational cost.
+The efficacy of the MCCA is demonstrated through the results of numerical experiments in Section 6.
 Concluding remarks are presented in Section 7.
-Supplementary materials and source codes of MCCA method are available at \url{https://github.com/yoshikawa-kohei/MCCA}.
+Technical proofs are provided in the Appendices.
+Our implementation of MCCA and supplementary materials are available at \url{https://github.com/yoshikawa-kohei/MCCA}.